Independent candidates in the 1999 Ontario provincial election: Windsor—St. Clair: Ralph Kirchner

 Kirchner was 28 years old at the time of the election, a lifelong Windsor resident, and a Chrysler worker.
 On announcing his candidacy, he promised to bring more democracy to the political system if elected.
 Kirchner advocated expanding the public health care system to cover dental care, prescription drugs and eyeglasses.
 He denied being a radical in his views, and claimed he entered the race out of frustration with Ontario's partisan system.
 (Windsor Star, 19 May 1999) He received 263 votes (0.68%), finishing fifth out of six candidates.
 The winner was Dwight Duncan of the Ontario Liberal Party.

-by-election candidates
+By-election candidates

 Beaches—East York, 20 September 2001: Kevin Mark Clarke

-Clarke is a perennial candidate for public office in Toronto.
-See his biography page for more information.
+Clarke was a perennial candidate for public office in Toronto.